Jared-Young-26/Deep-Learning-On-OSC/question_4_yolo11_yolov12/README.md

 - `INSTALL_FLASH_ATTN=1` only makes sense on supported Linux `x86_64` CUDA nodes
 - On macOS, YOLOv12 setup intentionally skips FlashAttention instead of failing

-## Pipeline Walkthrough

-The clean presentation story is:

-1. each setup script prepares one upstream repo and one isolated environment
-2. each wrapper standardizes input handling and output copying
-3. the actual detection happens upstream
-4. the final annotated images are copied back into this folder for easy comparison